MASSACHVSETTS INSTITVTE OF TECHNOLOGY

 6.001 is a large subject, but we have tried to design it so that you can receive a lot of personal attention.
 In particular, you are expected to participate actively in recitations and tutorials, and the quality of your participation will be a major factor in your grade.

-In previous years, the entire class met twice a week for lectures in 10-250, in “intimate” groups of 250-400.
-Over the past few years, we have engaged in a major educational experiment, in which the lectures were replaced with online lectures, to which students were expected to listen, either in the 6.001 lab, or on their own computer.
+In previous years, the entire class met twice a week, for lectures in 10-250, in “intimate” groups of 250-400.
+Over the past few terms, we have engaged in a major educational experiment, in which the lectures were replaced with online lectures, to which students were expected to listen, either in the 6.001 lab, or on their own computer.
 This term, based on positive feedback from last term’s experiment, we are using the following plan.
-Most of the lectures will again be available online, and you are expected to listen to them before the associated recitation, as listed in the class calendar (which you can reach at the course web page).
+Most of the lectures will again be available online, and you are expected to listen to them before the associated recitation, as listed in the class calendar (which you can reach off the course web page).
 A selected set of lectures will be given live in 10-250.
 These are marked clearly in the course calendar and you should note them now, so you don’t forget.
 You are expected to attend those lectures, as the material is essential to setting the stage for each section of the course.
 Lectures are the primary vehicle for introducing and motivating new material, some of which is not in the book.
 All other lectures will be available online.
 It is essential that you listen to the lectures, as the recitations will assume you have already heard the material, and will build upon it.
-For those lectures that include lecture problems, it is expected that you will answer those problems online prior to 9:00 am on the day of the associated recitation (else you will receive a late penalty for these problems).
 The lectures can be accessed via the 6.001 online tutor system, which will be described in recitation section, and which is reached by clicking the appropriate link on the course web page:

 The first time you use the tutor, it will ask you to set up a username and password.
 You will find a button “Choose a Lecture” on the main tutor page that will take you to the lecture page.
 As well, you can use the “Set Preferences” button to set your choice of how you want to view the lectures.
 We plan to allow viewing of the lectures by PowerPoint (instructions on how to load a PowerPoint viewer are provided on the web site), as a Java Script, or as an HTML presentation.
 If you prefer not to listen to the audio, the latter two methods also will provide text annotations to go with each slide.
 Details on the use of the tutor are described below.

 The Registrar’s office will have assigned you to a specific section of 6.001 – please ignore this assignment.
 Because of special circumstances in the class, we are going to redo the section assignments.
-During the first lecture you will be filling out a form, which we will use to assign you to a section.
-We will post section assignments on the web site later in afternoon of the first lecture.
+During the first lecture (today!) you will be filling out a form, which we will use to assign you to a section.
+We will post section assignments on the web site later this afternoon.
 In order to keep sections balanced, we ask you to attend that section.
 If for some reason you cannot, you MUST contact Jill Fekete (firstname.lastname@example.org) BY EMAIL asking to switch sections.
 Jill will try to find a new section to accommodate you, but because of the need to keep sections reasonably balanced in size, she may not always be able to do so.
 Please do not contact Jill until after the first day of recitations.

 During the first week of sections, we will be distributing an information sheet, which we ask you to fill out and turn in.
 We will be using use the information on the form to schedule you for a regular weekly tutorial.
 A group of two or three people from the same section who would like to study together can request to be assigned to the same tutorial, though we cannot guarantee this due to schedule constraints.